 In April 2017, our 100% owned subsidiaries EESLP and EES Finance Corp. issued \$375.0 million aggregate principal amount of 8.125% senior unsecured notes due 2025 (the "2017 Notes").
 The 2017 Notes are guaranteed by us on a senior unsecured basis.
-The net proceeds of approximately \$367 million from the 2017 Notes issuance were used to repay all of the borrowings outstanding under the term loan facility and revolving credit facility, and to pay a subsidiary of Archrock \$25.0 million in satisfaction of EESLP's obligation to pay that sum following the occurrence of a qualified capital raise in accordance with the separation and distribution agreement, with the balance used for general corporate purposes.
-The transfer of cash to a subsidiary of Archrock will be recognized as a reduction to stockholders' equity in the second quarter of 2017.
+The net proceeds of \$366.9 million from the 2017 Notes issuance were used to repay all of the borrowings outstanding under the term loan facility and revolving credit facility and for general corporate purposes.
+Additionally, pursuant to the separation and distribution agreement from the Spin-off, EESLP used proceeds from the issuance of the 2017 Notes to pay a subsidiary of Archrock \$25.0 million in satisfaction of EESLP's obligation to pay that sum following the occurrence of a qualified capital raise.
+The transfer of cash to Archrock's subsidiary was recognized as a reduction to additional paid-in capital in the second quarter of 2017.